 Rooms

-Air conditioning, central heating and a fan ensure that rooms maintain comfortable temperatures.
-A safe and a minibar are also available.
-Additional features include a refrigerator, a mini fridge and a tea/coffee station.
+Air conditioning and individually adjustable heating ensure that rooms maintain comfortable temperatures.
+A balcony is included as standard in some rooms.
+Valuables can be securely stored in a safe.
+Extra comforts include a tea/coffee station.
 An ironing set is provided for guests' convenience.
-Other features include a direct dial telephone, a television with satellite/cable channels, a radio, an alarm clock and WiFi.
-A hairdryer and bathrobes are available in the bathrooms, which are equipped with a shower.
-Wheelchair-friendly rooms can be booked.
+Other features include a direct dial telephone, a television with satellite/cable channels and WiFi.
+Bathrooms are equipped with a shower and include a hairdryer.
+The hotel has family rooms and 221 non-smoking rooms.

 Sports/Entertainment